AlextheYounga/us-federal-code/usc/title-2-the-congress/chapter-20-emergency-powers-to-eliminate-budget-deficits/subchapter-i-elimination-of-deficits-in-excess-of-maximum-deficit-amount/sec-901a.md

 #### 2013 Sequester ####

 Pub.
 L. 112–240, title IX, §901(e), Jan.
 2, 2013, 126 Stat.
-2370, provided that: “On March 1, 2013, the President shall order a sequestration for fiscal year 2013 pursuant to section 251A of the Balanced Budget and Emergency Deficit Control Act of 1985 [2 U.S.C.
+2370, provided that: "On March 1, 2013, the President shall order a sequestration for fiscal year 2013 pursuant to section 251A of the Balanced Budget and Emergency Deficit Control Act of 1985 [2 U.S.C.
 901a], as amended by this section, pursuant to which, only for the purposes of the calculation in sections 251A(5)(A), 251A(6)(A), and 251A(7)(A), section 251(c)(2) [former 2 U.S.C.
 901(c)(2)] shall be applied as if it read as follows:

-“ ‘(2) For fiscal year 2013—
+" '(2) For fiscal year 2013—

-“ ‘(A) for the security category, $544,000,000,000 in budget authority; and
+" '(A) for the security category, $544,000,000,000 in budget authority; and

-“ ‘(B) for the nonsecurity category, $499,000,000,000 in budget authority;’.”
+" '(B) for the nonsecurity category, $499,000,000,000 in budget authority;'."

 #### Sequestration Order for Fiscal Year 2013 Pursuant to Section 251A of the Balanced Budget and Emergency Deficit Control Act, as Amended ####

 Order of President of the United States, dated Mar.
 1, 2013, 78 F.R.
 14633, provided:

-By the authority vested in me as President by the laws of the United States of America, and in accordance with section 251A of the Balanced Budget and Emergency Deficit Control Act, as amended (the “Act”), 2 U.S.C.
+By the authority vested in me as President by the laws of the United States of America, and in accordance with section 251A of the Balanced Budget and Emergency Deficit Control Act, as amended (the "Act"), 2 U.S.C.
 901a, I hereby order that budgetary resources in each non-exempt budget account be reduced by the amount calculated by the Office of Management and Budget in its report to the Congress of March 1, 2013.

 Pursuant to sections 250(c)(6), 251A, and 255(e) of the Act, budgetary resources subject to sequestration shall be new budget authority, unobligated balances of defense function accounts carried over from prior fiscal years, direct spending authority, and obligation limitations.